Workers Compensation in Albuquerque, NM

 Workers Compensation Statistics in Albuquerque, New Mexico?

 Slips, falls, overexertion, repetitive motion injuries, and auto accidents are the most common workplace injuries suffered in Albuquerque.
-In New Mexico, the transportation, construction, retail, and manufacturing are the industries where injuries are the most common.
-The City of Albuquerque actively encourages all citizens to report potential hazards and risks in order to save lives and money.
-Primarily, this is due to the fact that a medically consulted injury has an average cost of nearly $39,000 per year.
+In New Mexico, transportation, construction, retail, and manufacturing are the industries where injuries are the most common.
+The City of Albuquerque actively encourages all citizens to report potential hazards and risks to save lives and money.
+Primarily, this is because a medically consulted injury has an average cost of nearly $39,000 per year.

 How Does Workers Comp Work in Albuquerque, New Mexico?